 November 2015 - CryptoWall v4.0 released and displays a redesigned ransom note, new filenames, and now encrypts a file's name along with its data.
 In summary, the new v4.0 release now encrypts file names to make it more difficult to determine important files, and has a new HTML ransom note that is even more arrogant than the last one.
 It also gets delivered with the Nuclear Exploit Kit, which causes drive-by infections without the user having to click a link or open an attachment (sic).

-November 2015 - A Ransomware news roundup reports a new strain with a very short 24-hour deadline, researchers crack the Linix.
+November 2015 - A new strain is spotted with a very short 24-hour deadline, researchers crack the Linix.
 Encover strain and British Parliament computers get infected with ransomware.

 March 2016 - MedStar receives a massive ransomware demand.
-The MedStar Hospital Chain was hit with ransomware and has received a digital ransom note.
 A Baltimore Sun reporter has seen a copy of the cybercriminal's demands.
 "The deal is this: Send 3 bitcoins — $1,250 at current exchange rates — for the digital key to unlock a single infected computer, or 45 bitcoins — about $18,500 — for keys to all of them."

 April 2016 - The Ransomware That Knows Where You Live.
 It's happening in the UK today, and you can expect it in America tomorrow [correction- it's already happening today].
 The bad guys in Eastern Europe are often using the U.K. as their beta test area, and when a scam has been debugged, they go wide in the U.S. So here is what's happening: victims get a phishing email that claims they owe a lot of money, and it has their correct street address in the email.
 The phishing emails tell recipients that they owe money to British businesses and charities when they do not.

-April 2016 - The Future of Ransomware: CryptoWorms?
-Cisco's Talos Labs researchers had a look into the future and described how ransomware would evolve.
+April 2016 - CryptoWorms: Cisco's Talos Labs researchers had a look into the future and described how ransomware would evolve.
 It's a nightmare.
 They created a sophisticated framework for next-gen ransomware that will scare the pants off you.
-Also, a new strain of ransomware called Jigsaw starts deleting files if you do not pay the ransom.
+Also, a new strain called Jigsaw starts deleting files if you do not pay the ransom.

 April 2016 - Ransomware On Pace To Be A 2016 $1 Billion Dollar Business.
 CNN Money reports about new estimates from the FBI show that the costs from so-called ransomware have reached an all-time high.
 Cyber-criminals collected $209 million in the first three months of 2016 by extorting businesses and institutions to unlock computer servers.
 At that rate, ransomware is on pace to be a $1 billion a year crime this year.